Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ## Formatting

 How to format the data to send to us?
-According to your experience, either in a TSV format or in a JSON format.
+You can use either TSV or JSON format.
+The file(s) can be either sent to us or published in a web folder from where it will be regularly updated (see [Data availability & update](#data-availability-update) section).
 Below you find two kind of examples of what is expected with 2 entries:

 ### TSV (Tabulation Separated Values)